thanpolas/javascript/maintainability.md

   1. Require all packages
   1. Require all local modules

-Each devised by a new line and if possible order by lower to higher level in the stack.
+Each separated by a new line and if possible order by lower to higher level in the stack.

 ```js
 // core modules